Delvee Family Association

 I will be 83 years old this month on the 24th.
 My Doctor says I am a tough old guy in very good health.

-Miscellaneous 1953 (Age 73) Richmond, Cheshire County, New Hampshire Find all individuals with events at this location
+Miscellaneous 1953 (72 years) Richmond, Cheshire County, New Hampshire Find all individuals with events at this location

 Death 17 Dec 1968 Athol, Worcester County, Massachusetts Find all individuals with events at this location [3, 4, 5, 6, 7, 15, 16